khoakazy12345/freeCodeCamp-HTML-CSS-Projects/README.md

 ## Technical Documentation Page
 I have done the page introducing beginners to Data Structures in Python.
 All information I had on this was from the Tuturial of https://docs.python.org/3/tutorial/.
 I hope that this would inspire other people to learn how to code.
 ## Personal Portfolio Webpage
 This is my Portfolio Page where I list my introduction as well as all my projects.
-Hope you enjiy it!
+Hope you enjoy it!